BIDMCDigitalPsychiatry/LAMP-platform/docs/05-using/06-cog_games.md

 1. **Variant:** Here, clinicians and researchers can define which Variant, A or B, they would like patients to play.
 2. **Mode:** The game can be played at four different difficulty modes - Beginner, Intermediate, Advanced, or Expert.
 Clinicians can customize which difficulty mode they would like patients to play, by selecting from the Mode category.
     a.
 Each mode varies by the Duration the player has to complete the trail.
 This can also be changed for each mode, by changing the various Durations, in seconds.
-3. **Initial Diamond Count:** This can be used to determine the number of jewels that appear at the Level 1.
+3. **Initial Diamond Count:** This can be used to determine the number of jewels that appear at the Level 1, the maximum is 25.
 4. **Initial Shape Count:** If so desired, the game can present not 1 or 2 different shapes of jewels, as it would for Trails A and B respectively, but any number of shapes.
 5. **Bonus points:** As an additional gamification strategy, bonus points can be awarded for each level completed.